MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Challenge-steps

-1. Identify the fields where users are most likely to search for exact matches.
-Make a list of those fields piece of paper.
+1. Identify the fields where users are most likely to search for exact textual/numeric matches.
+Make a list of those fields on a piece of paper.
+  - Write down a few example search queries.

 1. Semantic Search Fields: Identify fields where users might search using concepts and meaning, rather than exact keywords.
 Make a list of those fields.
+  - Write down a few example search queries.

 1. Non-Searchable Fields: Identify any fields that users are unlikely to search by directly.
 Make a list of those fields.